Falun Buddha Society (Singapore): Controversies

 In August 2015, a 21-year-old Chinese national, Gao Bin, vandalised an MRT viaduct pillar along Geylang East Avenue 1 in Singapore by writing pro-Falungong and anti-Chinese Communist Party messages in Chinese using a black marker.
 The graffiti included a message such as "Falun Dafa is good.
 Chinese Communist Party is going to fall, faster leave the party, to save yourselves," along with a phone number, and caused $300 in damage to the rail operator SMRT.
 A week later, Gao committed a similar offence on a Land Transport Authority control box along Lorong 22 Geylang.
 He told police that his intent was to raise awareness among his fellow Chinese citizens.
 Four other similar vandalism cases from the same month were taken into consideration, involving property belonging to Singapore Power, SingTel, and SMRT.
 The total damage caused was assessed at $728.11.
 Gao, who was studying English at a private school in Singapore, stated he was unable to pay for the damages.
 He was sentenced to two months’ imprisonment and six strokes of the cane.
 Under Singapore law, each count of vandalism carries a maximum penalty of three years’ imprisonment, a fine of up to $2,000, and between three and eight strokes of the cane.

 On 5 July 2023, Singapore police found 59-year-old Falun Gong practitioner Peh Teck Ho conducting a public assembly without a permit along Science Park Road in Jurong, during which he displayed a placard promoting Falun Gong.
 On 13 May 2025, Peh was charged with two offenses under the Public Order Act and three offenses under the Vandalism Act, and was fined S$1,000.
 The court stated that the offense stemmed from organizing a public assembly without the required permit.

+Due a registration their organization as Falun Buddha Society, the Singapore Buddhist Federation (SBF) calls Yiguandao, an “evil cult” and an “imitation of Buddhism,” and warns Buddhists against becoming a member of the community.